-(1) What are key players that enable the sRNA hub to function?
+(1) What are key players that enable the sRNA hubs to function?

-(3) How does RNA processing affect the function of the hub?
+(3) How does RNA processing affect the function of the hubs?

-(4) How does the hub control bacterial physiology?
+(4) How do the hubs control bacterial physiology?

 Under the guidance of an interdisciplinary team of researchers, you will receive training in cutting-edge molecular biology and microbial physiology, combined with bioinformatics analyses of ‘omics’ data.
 The project is part of an international collaboration with the Condon/Durand lab in Paris, providing opportunities for exchange of expertise with world-leading experts in the field, and equipping you for a successful career in science.